batteries-included/batteries-included/static/src/content/technical_design/snapshot_apply.md

 - Take a point in time snapshot of everything.
 (Prepare)
 - Feed that snapshot into functional code that generate desired system states.
   (Generate)
-- Take all of those desired systems states (Kubernetes resources, and other system configurations, etc) find all differences (Filter)
 - Apply any changes need to go from the current state to the desired state on all systems.
 (Apply)
 - Record the status for all desired state pieces (Report)